Postgraduate Course: Muslim Societies in Southeast Asia (IMES11101)

 - Individual written feedback on mid-course essay provided by marker.

 - Individual written feedback on final research project provided by marker.

 On completion of this course, the student will be able to:

-- Understand the historical scope, proper terminology, conceptual approaches, and critical debates pertinent to the study of Islam and Muslim communities in Southeast Asia.
+- Understand the historical scope, proper terminology, and conceptual approaches pertinent to the study of Islam and Muslim communities in Southeast Asia.

-- Identify and evaluate different perspectives both within academia and within Southeast Asian Muslim communities themselves on select religious and political issues.
+- Identify and analyze different perspectives both within academia and within Southeast Asian Muslim communities themselves on select religious and political issues.

-- Use critical thinking, academic research, and communication skills to critically engage with contemporary events and issues related to Islam in Southeast Asia and global socio-political dynamics.
+- Use critical thinking, academic research, and communication skills to analyze contemporary events and issues related to Islam in Southeast Asia and global socio-political dynamics.

 |Essential Readings: |

 Attas, Syed M. Naguib al-.
 1976.
 A General Theory of the Islamization of the Malay-Indonesian Archipelago.
 In Profiles of Malay Culture: Historiography, Religion, and Politics.
 Jakarta: Ministry of Education and Culture, Directorate General of Culture. pp.73-84.